jie108/LRnetST/README.md

 ```
 This repository contains 2 folders.

-SCdagbag:
+DAGBagST:
-contains the R package "dagbagSC" for learning directed acycic graphs for mixture of continuous and binary variables
+contains the R package "DAGBagST" for learning directed acycic graphs based on spatial transcriptomics data.

 dagbag:
 contains the R package "dagbag".
-The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples
+The function dagbag::score_shd() is used for aggregating the DAGs learnt from bootstrap resamples generated from the Neighbor Integrated Matrices (NIM).

 ```